modelscope/data-juicer/docs/Distributed.md

 Data-Juicer will process the demo dataset with the demo config file and export the result datasets to the directory specified by the `export_path` argument in the config file.

-# Running Distributed Deduplication
+# Running Example of Distributed Deduplication

 In the `dedup.yaml` config file, we set the executor type to "ray" and specify an automatic Ray address.
-And we use a dedicated distributed version of MinHashLSH Deduplicator to deduplicate the dataset.
+And we use a dedicated distributed version of MinHash Deduplicator to deduplicate the dataset.

 ```yaml
 project_name: 'demo-dedup'